 You should now have a better understanding of Google Analytics cookies.
-The difference between first and third party cookies are not alien to you any longer.
+The definitions of first and third party cookies are not alien to you any longer.
 Plus, now that you know the different data that Google Analytics is able to gather, it will be easier to create the reports you need to help you grow your business.

 And talking about reports, you were able to see that even if there are default reports in Google Analytics, you can also create and customise your reports.
 This will allow you to only gather useful data, that will help you increase your revenue.

 So, what is more appetising?
 Chocolate chip, or Google Analytics cookies?
 Luckily, you don’t have to make a choice.

 Want to know more about Google Analytics?
 Don’t miss our posts on How to Know your Audience with Analytics Data, and Discrepancies Between Clicks and Google Analytics Sessions.